Best Hybrid Daypacks: The City-to-Summit Guide

 1. Osprey Tropos 32L: The “Kickstand” King

-If I had to hand someone one bag and say ‘start here,’ the Osprey Tropos would be it.
-It doesn’t feel like a compromise between your work life and your trail life.
+If I had to hand someone one bag and say “start here,” the Osprey Tropos would be it.
+It does not feel like a compromise between your work life and your trail life.
 It feels like someone actually understood both.

-The AirSpeed trampoline back panel is the headline feature, and it earns the attention.
+Analyzing the AirSpeed trampoline back panel reveals exactly why this bag is a standout.
 The bag is held away from your back on a tensioned mesh frame, creating a continuous airflow channel between you and the pack.
 On a summer commute or a mid-morning trail, this is the difference between arriving fresh and arriving damp.

 It’s hard to visualize how stable this actually is just by reading about it, so here is exactly how it handles a full load: